postmanlabs/labs-docs/src/pages/docs/sending-requests/supported-api-frameworks/websocket.md

 ## Documenting collections and requests

 You can add documentation to your collection or requests to give it a summary, and add any notes or details you want to share with others.
+Documentation will also be automatically included for the request's URL, parameters, settings, and all saved messages.

 To document a WebSocket request: